SikuliX/SikuliX-Docs/src/main/resources/docs/source/scenarios.rst

         - the runner to use is evaluated from the ending of the script file (.py or .js) contained in the script folder
         - The folder ending .sikuli can be omitted for Python scripts, JS scripts currently should not have a .sikuli at all
         - With the first run request you get the known startup delay, if a runner has not yet been started using the start/startp command

+Go through the following showcase, to get a feeling about what is possible.

 **Showcase for use with Python based scripts**